 - 2. That the projected outturn for the 2023/24 financial year is noted. - 3.
-That the proposed forward budget is supported by the River Hamble Harbour Management Committee and submitted to the River Hamble Harbour Board for approval. - 4.
+That the proposed forward budget is approved. - 4.
 That the requirement to use the Revenue Reserve (RR) to ensure the full annual transfer to the Asset Replacement Reserve (ARR) can be made in both the current and forward year is noted. - 5.
 That the balances held within the reserves and the position on the reserve balances are noted.